Benjamin Wilson (biblical scholar): Legacy

 Wilson's main legacy consists in two areas:

 The original 1865 Fowler and Wells edition of the Emphatic Diaglott was one of the earliest interlinear Greek-English New Testaments published in America and thus had considerable influence.
-After Wilson's death the copyright was purchased by the International Bible Students Association (IBSA) (later the Watchtower Society) which from 1902 distributed Wilson's work widely around the world.
+After Wilson's death In 1902 the copyright and plates of the Diaglott were bought from the Fowler & Wells Company of New York city and were presented as a gift to the Watch Tower Bible & Tract Society,then known as the International Bible Students Association (IBSA) (later the Watch Tower Bible and Tract Society of Pennsylvania) which from 1902 distributed Wilson's work widely around the world.
 For this reason Wilson's name is often incorrectly associated with Jehovah's Witnesses (then known as simply as "Bible Students"), though Wilson never had any association with the founder of the Bible Students group Charles Taze Russell.
 Further, Wilson's own views on the allegorical nature of the devil, non-preexistence of Christ, literal return of Christ – increasing in conflict with the Watchtower Society after 1914 – are occasionally reflected in the side column of the Diaglot, giving Wilson's own English translation.

 The church Wilson was a leading figure in founding still exists today.
 In 1921 the Church of God of the Abrahamic Faith split into two, primarily over the issue of whether the devil was to be understood as literal or figurative, both taking the name Church of God of the Abrahamic Faith, resulting in some confusion today: